 The causes of chronic insomnia can range from psychological problems to some physical conditions.

-Chronic insomnia can be as a result of; changes in the environment, medical disorders, or poor sleeping habits and sometimes causes are unknown.
+Chronic insomnia can be a result of; changes in the environment, medical disorders, or poor sleeping habits, and sometimes causes are unknown.

 For instance, I had a friend in college who would only sleep for only 2-3 hours at night.
 It was weird to me because she often looked tired and irritated during the day.
 She claimed that the doctors were unable to diagnose the cause of her insomnia.